 No reportable criminal incidents have been reported or identified for the Utah Asia Campus.
-During the three years that the UAC campus has been in operation (2019, 2020, and 2021) no criminal incidents were reported to any campus security authority for the UAC.
 Each year, the university has requested crime statistics from the Incheon Yeonsu Police Station (which has jurisdiction over the Incheon Global Campus), but that station has failed to respond to the university's requests.
 The university will continue its efforts to establish a relationship with the Incheon Yeonsu Police Station to facilitate the receipt of these statistics.
 The university also reaches out to the Incheon Global Campus Foundation for any information it may have concerning crimes on the Incheon Global Campus.
 The foundation has not reported any crimes to the UAC to date.